LaravelRUS/localized-carbon/README.md

 <a name="installation"></a>
 ## Installation

-Add the following requirement to your `composer.json`: `"laravelrus/localized-carbon": "1.*"`.
+Add the following requirement to your `composer.json`: `"laravelrus/localized-carbon": "1.*"` and then run `composer update`.

 Next, add package's Service Provider to `app/config/app.php` in `providers` section: